Chemical formula: C₂₁H₂₂N₄O₃ Molecular mass: 378.432 g/mol

 In patients with moderate hepatic impairment, no initial dose adjustment is required.
 Consider additional serum potassium monitoring and adapt monitoring according to patient characteristics.

 In patients with severe hepatic impairment, finerenone should not be initiated.
-No data are available but a significant increase in finerenone exposure is expected.
+These patients have not been studied but a significant increase in finerenone exposure is expected.

 The risk for hypotension increases with concomitant use of multiple other antihypertensive medicinal products.
 In these patients, blood pressure monitoring is recommended.